apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ...
 ```
 Each line has data separated by a semicolon ";".
 The first item is the file name.
-The second item are a list of predicted instances.
+The second item is a list of predicted instances.

 ---
 ## Language modeling